LePhenix47/Color-converter-npm-library_Younes-Lahouiti/README.md

 const colorName2 = "DarkBlue" //In titlecase
 ```

+### Methods available

+There are currently 2 main methods:

+- `convertTo(targetModel)`: Methods that converts a color into another model, the target model must be valid

+- `getAllModels()`: Method that returns an array containing all the color models

 ### Converting Color Models

 To convert colors between different color models, follow these steps:

 1. Create a `ColorConverter` instance by specifying the source color model and the color values.

-It is important that rgb, hsl, hwb and hsv values are create with an object for example:
+It is important that rgb, hsl, hwb, hsv and cmyk values are created with an object

-For example:
+**For example:**

 ```js
 const color = { hue: 200, saturation: 28, lightness: 35 };
 const converter = new ColorConverter('hsl', color);
 ```

-2. Use the `convertTo` method to convert the color to the desired color model.
+1. Use the `convertTo` method to convert the color to the desired color model.
 For example, to convert to the hexadecimal representation:

 ```js
 const hexColor = converter.convertTo('hex');